“The beautiful is the experimental proof that the incarnation is possible.”

 Weil, Simone.
 Gravity And Grace (p.
 153).
 (Function).
 Kindle Edition.

-The “Provençal and English” mythopoetry of the Sky-Veil is the unconcealing of an “unmixed purity” that hurts—Aphrodite—the pain of which brings peace.
-In the Sky-Veil, Aphrodite is no longer the capricious, seductive, troublemaking goddess of ancient pagan imagination, but the “unmixed purity” of Beauty “we look at without trying to seize.”
-In this revealing, Aphrodite shimmers as a light in the darkness, drawing us through the archway into the Veil in the pain that brings peace.
+The “Provençal and English” mythopoetry of the Sky-Veil is the unconcealing of a joy of “unmixed purity” that hurts—Aphrodite—the pain of which brings peace.
+In the Sky-Veil, Aphrodite is no longer the capricious, seductive, troublemaking goddess of ancient pagan imagination, but the gleam of “unmixed purity” of Beauty “we look at without trying to seize.”
+In this revealing, Aphrodite shimmers as a light around the nearness of Beauty, drawing us through the archway into the Veil in the pain that brings peace.
 She is not a real entity—such as a saint—but a dynastic bearer2 across the liminal meadows of the Sky-Veil.
-As a gleaming herald, Aphrodite is not a goddess to be worshipped but an awareness of the presence of Beauty directed to God in the liminal valleys, rivers, and streams—the “experience of the experience.”
+As a gleaming herald, Aphrodite is an awareness of the nearness of Beauty revealed in God in the liminal valleys, rivers, and streams—a shimmer alerting our attention to the alethic nearness of beauty and love, an incarnation of God in the world.

 In everything which gives us the pure authentic feeling of beauty there really is the presence of God.
 There is as it were an incarnation of God in the world and it is indicated by beauty.